Netflix/falcor/documentation/model.md

 #### Never Expire ($expires = 1)

 An $expires value of 1 will prevent the Model from removing the value from the cache during its normal garbage collection process.
-Click here more information, see [Model Garbage Collection](#Model-Garbage-Collection).

 #### Expire at an Absolute Time ($expires > 0)